 Sergio Fajardo is the former governor of Antioquia and the former mayor of Medellín.
-He has been a member of the Inter-American Dialogue since 2008.

 He is also subdirector of the newspaper El Colombiano and writes columns in El Mundo and El Espectador, among other publications.